Job profile

 You can choose to be self-employed or in a group practice.
 You may also find employment as an organisational consultant in the public or private sector – these roles will often involve training, development or conflict resolution.

-• Attending workshops or conferences
+• Attending workshops or conferences to keep up with industry trends and advances.

-• Mentoring, supervising or assessing trainees
+• Mentoring, supervising or assessing trainees.

 Career prospects